 Ahh, rope drop.
 It’s the time of the morning when the park opens for the day.
 It also tends to be the least crowded.
 As a family, I never plan any FastPasses for the first two hours after rope drop because the lines are decent and most rides have minimal wait (apart from major holidays, of course).

 I love Extra Magic Hours (EMH) and not at the same time.
-Why I love them: it’s the time of day where at least one WDW theme park offers either an hour before the park opens or an hour or two after the park closes just to guests staying on property.
+Why I love them: it’s the time of day where every WDW theme park offers 30 minutes before the park opens or an hour or two after the park closes just to guests staying on property for those staying at Deluxe resorts.

 Do: Take advantage of Extra Magic Hours if you’re staying on property.
 If you have Park Hopper tickets, use them to your advantage to head to a less crowded park.